How AI is Transforming Go-to-Market - > Get the ebook

 Nobody has an official playbook.
 No one’s cracked the “Google algorithm for ChatSearch” because, right now, there isn’t just one algorithm.
 These AI search models are changing constantly, and waiting for a perfect guide means waiting to fall behind.

-That’s why testing simply has to be the name the game right now.
-The same way SEOs experimented in the early days of Google, the winners in CSO will be the ones who:
+That’s why testing simply has to be the name of the game right now.
+In the same way SEOs experimented in the early days of Google, the winners in CSO will be the ones who:

 • Track results aggressively—watch traffic, conversions, and ranking patterns in Chat search.